 Moore Middle School offers a full year of after school intramural, co-curricular athletics- soccer, volleyball, cross country, girls and boys basketball, wrestling and track.
-Students should listen to the daily announcements to learn the dates of seasons and practices.
-Intramural athletics is for 7th and 8th grade students.
+Students can listen to the daily announcements and emails will be sent to families for the dates of games and practices.
+Intramural athletics are for 7th and 8th grade students only.